merjemmm/ny_air_quality/README.md

 ### Methodology and Findings

-First, for this question, we need to aggregate all measure for teh entire state.
-We do this by  taking teh average of every measure since the timing line up.
+First, for this question, we need to aggregate all measure for the entire state.
+We do this by  taking the average of every measure since the timing line up.

 Now, we plot them all on one plot to get an initial idea of their simialrities.

 <iframe
-  src="pm_a2_o2.html"
+  src="plots/pm_a2_o2.html"
   width="800"
   height="450"
   frameborder="0"